-Catalytic convertor thefts from vans and infact all vehicles has been on the rise for a few years now, with its precious metal content, the bigger the better for potential thieves and so the catalytic convertors on vans are of particular interest.
-Dealership at one stage had to remove the cats from all of there new vehicles on site due to mass theft of them – refitting them at the point of sale when the new customer arrived to collect their new vehicle.
+Catalytic converter thefts from vans and in fact all vehicles have been on the rise for a few years now, with its precious metal content, the bigger the better for potential thieves and so the catalytic convertors on vans are of particular interest.
+The dealership at one stage had to remove the cats from all of there new vehicles on-site due to mass theft of them – refitting them at the point of sale when the new customer arrived to collect their new vehicle.

 A factory available option but also very easy to find and install on from the aftermarket retailers too.
-An Catlock could save you thousands of pounds in parts, down time, inconvenience and loss of business.
+A Catlock could save you thousands of pounds in parts, downtime, inconvenience and loss of business.

 *A replacement cat could cost in excess of £1500.